shannonwoolis/thanet-beds/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 * NO CODING REQUIRED or NO NEED TO HIRE A DEVELOPER for the setup.
 You can configure the plugin instantly in under 5 minutes and with a few clicks from your WordPress backend.

-<a target="_blank" href="https://conversios.io/help-center/Installation-Manual.pdf">Here is how you can configure the plugin without any hassle and start scaling your eCommerce business faster.</a>

 New users can get $500 in Ad Credits when they spend their first $500 on Google Ads within 60 days. (amount differs based on the country you are in) <a target="_blank" href ="https://conversios.io/help-center/new-google-spend-match.pdf">See terms and condition.</a>